 One of the questions we ask in our Adoption Application is about your vet.
 Having an iguana has the same responsibilities as any other pet, and that includes getting seen by a vet.
 The time may come for your iguana to have medical care.
 You will want to have your iguana treated by a qualified veterinarian who is familiar with them.
 Here are some suggestions for you to choose from.
 It's always a good idea to check out the clinic while you are still researching, before you adopt or buy.
 Call the clinic and ask to speak to the exotic vet.
 A few questions to ask are:

 At the top of our list is Cedar Pet Clinic Lake Elmo!
 Dr. John Baillie has been seeing RICA's iguanas for many years.
-He has handled four emergency spays, an abcess the size of a golf ball, and numerous infections.
-The other vets are familiar with iguanas and Dr. Plantz has done tail amputations.
+He has handled four emergency spays, an abcess the size of a golf ball, numerous infections and several tail amputations.
+Dr. Kirstin Keller is another great vet at Cedar Pet Clinic.
+She performed Munchkin's spay and Fluffy's tail amputation.
 The clinic serves the East Metro area of St. Paul, MN and Western WI.
 Check out their website at:

 In the North Metro is Dr. Robert Melco, DVM at Paws & Claws Pet Hospital.
 He has treated many iguanas and is familiar with their health needs.
 His clinic serves the Maple Grove, MN and surrounding areas.
 Check out their website at: